coyotespike/coyotespike.github.io/_posts/2016-11-02-SnowflakeTOC.md

 ## Radical Candor Starts at Home<a id="orgheadline5"></a>

-I'll start this essay as I ended it, with a Buddhist reference.
+I'll end this essay as I began it, with a Buddhist reference.
 In meditation, we have this idea of observation without judgment.
 You're just experiencing whatever's there.

 This contemplation without judgement allows accurate assessements of shortcomings, without the usual accompanying angst.
 It's this attitude which is most helpful in applying the theory of constraints to ourselves.

 In great managers, this same quality of great honesty coupled with caring rather than condemnation is often called radical candor.